-How to get from Melbourne Airport to CBD
+How to get from Melbourne Airport to the CBD

-SkyBus Express runs every 10 minutes, 24/7, from Southern Cross Station (AUD $19 one-way).
+SkyBus Express runs every 10 minutes, 24 hours a day, from Southern Cross Station (AUD $19 one way).
 SkyBus also runs less frequent services from St Kilda, Southbank, Docklands, Frankston and Peninsula.
 If you drive, there is ample long- and short-term parking (book ahead for the best rates).

 How many airports in Melbourne?

-What's the easiest way from Melbourne Airport to city?
+What's the easiest way from Melbourne Airport to the city?

 The quickest and easiest way to get from Melbourne Airport to the CBD is by SkyBus.
 Alternatively, you can catch a taxi (about AUD $65), rideshare or rent a car.

-Melbourne Airport is the closest airport to the city – it’s 23kms north-west of the city centre.
-Avalon Airport is 55kms south-west of the city, and 22km north of Geelong.
+Melbourne Airport is the closest airport to the city – it’s 23 kilometres north-west of the city centre.
+Avalon Airport is 55 kilometres south-west of the city, and 22 kilometres north of Geelong.
 A taxi from Avalon to Melbourne is around AUD $130, and about AUD $50 to Geelong.
 The SkyBus Avalon Geelong Express is AUD $22 to Melbourne and AUD $18 to Geelong.

 Popular Melbourne flights